LLNL/conduit/src/docs/sphinx/index.rst

 conduit
 ~~~~~~~~
  - Provides Conduit's Core API in C++ and subsets of Core API in Python, C, and Fortran.
- - *Optionally depends on Python with NumPy and Fortran*
+ - *Optionally depends on Fortran and Python with NumPy*

 relay
 ~~~~~~
  - Provides:

    - I/O functionally beyond simple binary, memory mapped, and json-based text file I/O.
    - A light-weight web server for REST and WebSocket clients.